 Job had to do life with no answers and no explanations.
-When we read Job, we make the mistake in thinking Job knew exactly what was going on, but Job didn’t have the behind the scene information that we have, he didn’t know what was going on in the throne room of God, in a conversation between God and Satan.
+When we read Job, we make the mistake in thinking Job knew exactly what was going on, but Job didn’t have the behind the scene information that we have in scripture.
+He didn’t know what was going on in the throne room of God, in a conversation between God and Satan.

-Job, had all his children and their families were killed in one day and then he was struck by a debilitating illness, which had him rejected by society and using pot shards to scrape out his sores.
-Job had to do one day at a time, trusting God one day at a time, even when Job did not have all the answers.
+Job had all his children and their families killed in one day and then he was struck by a debilitating illness, which had him rejected by society and using pot shards to scrape out his sores.
+Job had to do his faith one day at a time, trusting God one day at a time, even when Job did not have all the answers.

 Fair weather faith, is trusting God as long as everything is going well.
 This is what Satan accused Job of when he stood before God, since God had placed a hedge around Job where Job was protected and Satan could not get to him.(Job 1:9-10)